henryhund/lorious/README.md

 ```

 11. Open `http://localhost:3000/admin` and log in with your Admin account credentials to see the Admin dashboard.

+To be clear, you must set your username/Google Login account to be an admin:
+'''
+@user = User.find_by_email("YOUR EMAIL USED TO SIGN UP")
+@user.admin = TRUE
+@user.save
+'''

 ## Config Variables
 * All variables stored in the application.yml created above